 Heidelberg is the neighbor city of Mannheim and considered the more beautiful city among tourists.
-Whereas Mannheim has a rough face, Heidelberg looks more romantic and ancient.
-The Old Town stands in contrast to Mannheim’s grid network.
+Whereas Mannheim has a rough face, Heidelberg captivates visitors with romantic alleys and historical sights.
+The charming Old Town stands in contrast to Mannheim’s grid map.

 1. Explore the old town

-Start at the Bismarck Platz and just walk straight, following the long avenue filled with shops, bakeries, restaurants and traditional stores.
+Start at the Bismarck Platz and just keep straight, following the long avenue filled with shops, bakeries, restaurants and traditional stores.
 You’ll pass medieval churches, the market place and the old town hall.